 Consistency is critical when it comes to lawn care.
 Once you learn the right ways to care for your grass, executing these techniques should be a breeze.
-If you're looking to boost the health and appearance of your lawn, stay tuned to learn more about our top five lawn care tips.
+If you're looking to boost the quality of your lawn, stay tuned to learn more about our top five lawn care tips.

 Mowing your lawn may seem like a mindless grass care task, but consider the length, pattern, and lawn mowing frequency before you start cutting.
 If you're unsure how short to trim your grass, use the general rule of cutting only the top third of the grass blades.
 If you're preparing your lawn for a season of dormancy or reseeding, this will factor into how long or how short you want to keep your grass.

 Mowing your lawn in a varying pattern can be aesthetically pleasing, but it can also encourage grass growth.
 Switch up your mowing pattern to minimize any damage that consistent lawn mowing can do to your yard.
 If you find yourself in a lawn care rut, try mowing diagonally, in a square, vertically, or horizontally.

 Lastly, the frequency of lawn mowing in your grass care routine can affect the health of your lawn.
 If cuts are too frequent, you can damage grass, especially if mowing in the same pattern.
 Find the right balance and frequency of lawn mowing by first starting with one week in between mows.
 If your lawn is too short for another trim after one week, go another week and see how your lawn does.
 You can adjust your lawn care routine, including mowing, to suit the season, region, and grass type when applicable.